 Bonds, Fixed Income and CDs

 Within any portfolio there should be fixed-income options that include, bonds, bond funds and certificates of deposit (CDs).
-You can reduce risk and gain slow but steady income with these safe, interest-bearing investments.
+You can reduce risk and gain slow-but-steady income with these safe, interest-bearing investments.

 If you’re buying a business — one that would represent your primary occupation — you’d probably do an FBI number on that business to find out all you can about it, before sinking any of your hard earned money into it, wouldn’t you?
+That makes perfect sense.
+So why do people pay so much less attention to companies they’re investing money into, in the form of stocks and bonds?

 Bond credit ratings are without a doubt the most important measures in the bond market.
 Three major ratings agencies – Moody’s, Standard and Poor’s, and Fitch drive the bond market with their research into bond quality.